 I went to check on my daughter yesterday morning.
-She was lying on her side staring out the window– she’s been going non-stop since Spring break.
-Lacrosse started, there have been field trips, parties, and concerts galore.
+She was lying on her side staring out the window — she’s been going non-stop since spring break.
+Lacrosse season, field trips, parties, and concerts galore.

-On top of that, she goes back and forth between my house and her father’s home.
+On top of that, she goes back and forth between my house and her father’s.
 That’s an added stress she never asked for.
 She has to pack clothes and remember her sports gear.
 It’s a lot to handle.

 So, I asked her if she needed a mental health day.